guillainbisimwa/DRC-ebola-evolution/README.md

 See my <a href='https://github.com/guillainbisimwa/DRC-ebola-evolution/blob/master/requirements.txt'>requirements.</a>

 # Final result
-The final result was deployed to heroku
+The final result was deployed to Heroku
 Check the link: https://drc-ebola-outbreak.herokuapp.com/

 ## Screenshots